 They stepped beyond the archway.
 The vibrant, chaotic energy of the capital washed over them.

 G6's eyes swept the bustling streets, the lively stalls.
-Exactly like the historical dramas Pisces used to binge-watch.
-A flicker of nostalgia, suppressed.
-Analytical focus.

 Edmund offered a polite, apologetic nod on her behalf.
-A silent local understanding.

 A beggar child sprawled on filthy cobblestones, shoved by a well-dressed man.

-"WATCH WHERE YOU'RE GOING, YOU USELESS BRAT!"
+"WATCH WHERE YOU ARE GOING, YOU USELESS STINKY BRAT!"

-"What is he?"
-G6 asked quietly.
+"What is he, Edmund?"
+G6 asked.

-"A high-class commoner.
-A merchant," Edmund answered low.
+"A class commoner.
+A merchant," Edmund answered.

 G6's expression remained neutral.
 Almost bored.
-She was about to turn away.

-Another sharp kick to the boy's side.
-"Look what you've done to my new shoes!
+She was about to turn away when another sharp kick landed on the boy's side.
+"Look what you have done to my new shoes!
 You worthless gutter rat!"

 In the space of a blink, G6 stood beside the enraged merchant.
-Hands in pockets.
+Hands in her pockets.
 One boot planted firmly on his gleaming, expensive shoe.

 "You brazen—!"
 The man raised a hand to strike.